KlaudeLam/project-proposal/README.md

 ## Scope

-Kept deliberately tight for a semester and a team of 4–6:

 - **NYC only.** A dense, well-documented city means the map will feel genuinely useful, not sparse.
 - **Team-curated data, not crowd-sourced.** Real sources exist to build from — Zabihah (346+ NYC listings) and HMS USA (114+ certified NYC listings) — but neither offers a public API or bulk export, so the team will manually research and hand-enter a seed database (~50–100 listings), cross-referencing certification status.
 This sidesteps the much harder problem of building and moderating an open submission pipeline.
 - **Fixed trust categories**, not an open-ended reputation system, keeps the verification feature buildable in one semester.